a-dg/breakbeat/README.md

 ## Querial detritus

-Media queries are automatically corrected or weeded out if they don’t make any sense.
+When using the mixin, media queries are automatically corrected or weeded out if they don’t make any sense.
 Here are some example nonsensical arguments, and the resulting media queries.

 ```scss
 $breakpoints: (